Stratifications of abelian categories: Recollements with enough projectives/injectives

 \section{Recollements with enough projectives/injectives}

 In this section we study the relationship between projective covers of objects in the different categories of a recollement.
 More precisely, let $\AC$ be a category fitting into a recollement as in (\ref{recollement}).
 Proposition \ref{recol42} says that if $\AC$ has enough projectives/injectives then so does $\AC_U$.
-Proposition \ref{recol43} says that if $\AC$ is a Krull-Schmidt category then if $\AC$ has enough projectives/injectives then so does $\AC_Z$.
+Proposition \ref{recol43} says that if $\AC$ is an abelian length category then if $\AC$ has enough projectives/injectives then so does $\AC_Z$.
 Proposition \ref{recol5} says that if $X \in \AC_U$ has a projective cover $P$ in $\AC_U$ then $j_!
 P$ is a projective cover in $\AC$ of $j_{!*} X$.

 Unfortunately it is not easy to find a projective cover in $\AC$ of an object $i_* X \in \AC^Z$, even if a projective cover of $X$ exists in $\AC_Z$.
 Theorem \ref{recolenoughproj} gives sufficient conditions for such a projective cover to exist.
 A consequence of Theorem \ref{recolenoughproj} (Corollary \ref{recolenoughprojcor}) is that a category $\AC$ with a stratification by a finite poset is equivalent to a category of finite dimensional modules of a finite dimensional algebra if and only if the same is true of the strata categories.